 In some ways, there seems to be nothing that can stop this – being a security guard is, by nature, a somewhat dangerous business.
 Security guards, after are, all there to protect people and property from those who might do evil.
 Certainly, there are many dangers of being a security guard: one can be shot, stabbed, beat up, scarred, and accidentally injured, among many other things that can happen.

 These problems can be made even more serious for a lone security guard who doesn’t have on-site back-up or a safe haven, such as a security shack, to flee to.
 However, there are things that can be done to make this job of securing people and property safer, including:

 - Hiring the right people and training them well

 - Ensuring ongoing training and supervision

-- Providing guards with the proper equipment and workspaces
+- Providing guards with the proper equipment and workspaces, such as security shacks

 - Setting up a good communication system that everyone understands.